 We have seen this asymmetry play out in Congress.
-Republicans first blocked a bipartisan commission to look into the seditious January 6 attack on the Capitol.
+Republicans first blocked a bipartisan commission to look into the seditious Jan.
+6 attack on the Capitol.
 Now they are poised to oppose legislation aimed at protecting voting rights.
-Congressman Kevin McCarthy has allowed his conference to become a QAnon version of the Star Wars cantina.
-Meanwhile, Senator Mitch McConnell has turned the Senate rules into a suicide pact for our democracy.
+Rep. Kevin McCarthy (D-Calif.) has allowed his conference to become a QAnon version of the Star Wars cantina.
+Meanwhile, Sen. Mitch McConnell (R-Ky.) has turned the Senate rules into a suicide pact for our democracy.

 If you want to cast blame for the Senate’s failure to protect voting rights, start with the 50 Senate Republicans who refuse to support it.
 They are on the wrong side of history and have cemented their legacy of cowardice.
 Not only are they blocking federal safeguards against voter suppression, but they’re also supporting and applauding state legislative efforts to chip away at the right to vote.

 While we must all remain supporters of congressional action and cheerleaders for federal voting rights legislation, we cannot lose sight of the struggle for democracy taking place in the courts.
 Since January, six states have enacted comprehensive voting laws aimed at suppressing the votes of minority or young voters.
 I am proud to lead a team of attorneys who have filed lawsuits against all six.